samkeen/aws-codepipeline-shared-resources/README.md

 - Shared IAM Service Role for the CodePipelines
 - Shared IAM Service Role for the CodeBuild Projects

-The actual CodePipeline is build it a Cloudformation template held within the Serverless app repo (see: https://github.com/samkeen/aws-SAM-helloworld/blob/master/pipeline.yaml)
+The actual CodePipeline is built via a Cloudformation template held within the Serverless app repo (see: https://github.com/samkeen/aws-SAM-helloworld/blob/master/pipeline.yaml)